apache/kafka/README.md

     ./gradlew spotbugsMain spotbugsTest -x test

 The spotbugs warnings will be found in `reports/spotbugs/main.html` and `reports/spotbugs/test.html` files in the subproject build directories.
-Use -PxmlSpotBugsReport=true to generate an XML report instead of an HTML one.
+Use `-PxmlSpotBugsReport=true` to generate an XML report instead of an HTML one.

+#### Scalafix ####
+Scalafix is a refactoring and linting tool for Scala.
+By running the following command, you will get a report of files that broke the predefined rules:

+    ./gradlew checkScalafix

+Scalafix can fix some those problems, to do so, you can run:

+    ./gradlew scalafix

+Make sure to check and supervise the changes Scalafix is doing.
+It's an automatic tool and sometimes might not infer the right return types for example.

 ### JMH microbenchmarks ###
 We use [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to write microbenchmarks that produce reliable results in the JVM.